maaikekuipers/thesis/README.md

 # EPA2942 Master Thesis Maaike Kuipers

 ## Introduction
-This project focuses on scraping and analyzing AI-generated content labels on TikTok and YouTube Shorts.
-It collects video URLs based on hashtags, retrieves metadata using platform APIs, and analyzes the presence and impact of AI-content labels.

-The project consists of several scripts for scraping URLs, fetching metadata, and checking AI labels directly on video pages.
+This project was developed as part of the Master Thesis for the EPA2942 course.
+It focuses on the automated collection and analysis of **AI-generated content labels** on **TikTok** and **YouTube Shorts**.
+The main goal is to explore how frequently AI-content labels appear on these platforms and assess their potential impact on user engagement.

+The project pipeline automates the following tasks:
+- Scraping video URLs based on specific hashtags.
+- Retrieving detailed metadata using official and unofficial platform APIs.

+This project builds upon and integrates functionalities from the following repositories:
+- [davidteather/TikTok-Api](https://github.com/davidteather/TikTok-Api) – for interacting with TikTok's API.
+- [networkdynamics/pytok](https://github.com/networkdynamics/pytok) – for TikTok scraping methodologies.

+The collected data supports further statistical analyses and modeling conducted as part of the thesis research, providing insights into the prevalence of AI-generated content and its relationship with user behavior.
+These analyses contribute directly to the findings presented in (repository link).

 ## Setup and Installation